 "Artbound's" second episode brings one-of-a-kind arts and culture stories that celebrate the creative spirit of Southern California.
 Culled from "Artbound" articles selected by our audience, these documentary segments include:

 Shizu Saldamando is a visual artist whose work explores a punk rock Chicano/a subculture in Los Angeles.
 She photographs her subjects in their natural environments, such as backyard parties in East L.A., then paints those works on various surfaces: tablecloths, wood, skin (as tattoos).

 Artist Nery Gabriel Lemus draws inspiration from his experiences as a social worker, creating art that comments on race, gender, and domestic abuse.

-Artbound hits the streets of Melrose to uncover the history of LA's street art culture that exploded in the late 1980s and early 1990s.
-Featuring the main players in the scene such as MEAR ONE, AXIS, DYTCH, LYNK, RAKKA of Dilated Peoples.
+"Artbound" hits the streets of Melrose to uncover the history of L.A.'s street art culture that exploded in the late 1980s and early 1990s.
+It features the main players in the scene such as Mear One, Axis, Dytch, Lynk, and Rakka of Dilated Peoples.

-Based on a column by Misael Diaz, this video maps the pasajes ("passages") of Tijuana, alleys housing small craft vendors and a burgeoning arts scene that is revitalizing the city.
+Based on a column by Misael Diaz, this video maps the pasajes ("passages") of Tijuana, alleys crowded with small craft vendors, and a burgeoning arts scene that's revitalizing the city.

 Songs in the Key of Los Angeles: The Bedrock Sessions I See Hawks in L.A.